 Once you have met the eligibility requirements for the CIA exam, the last step is to take and pass all three parts of the test.

-The first part of the exam is Internal Audit Basics.
+The first part of the CIA exam is Internal Audit Basics.
 It contains 125 questions and lasts 2½ hours.
 Topics tested include mandatory guidance from the IPPF, internal control and risk concepts, and tools and techniques for internal audit engagements.

 Part two of the test is Internal Audit Practice, which has 100 questions and lasts 2 hours.
 It tests internal audit function management and the establishment of a risk-based plan.
 This part also tests students’ knowledge of the required steps for the management of individual engagements as well as fraud controls and risks.

-The third and final portion of the CIA exam is the Internal Audit Knowledge Elements.
+The third and final portion of the CIA test is the Internal Audit Knowledge Elements.
 Here you will be tested on governance and business ethics, risk management, and organizational structure.
 This portion is also 100 questions and is 2 hours long.

 How Can I Prepare For The CIA Exam?